joekreu/basic_pcp/DETAILED_GUIDE.md

 9. `pcp_rec_03` is recursive and purely functional.
 Its parsing algorithm slightly differs from that of `pcp_re_0_2`.

 All these parsers accept the same operator definitions.
+They use functions from the module `helpers.py`, and they are meant to be run by the same test driver.

 Analysis of the code and test results support this claim: \
 _All basic parsers accept the same set of expressions and create identical_